 An Account of the Foxglove

 However, William Withering is probably best known for his 1785 publication An Account of the Foxglove, and Some of Its Medical Uses.
 Indeed foxglove, or Digitalis purpurea, had already been in use in folk medicine for several centuries.
+The generic epithet Digitalis is from the Latin digitus (finger).
+Leonhart Fuchs first invented the name for this plant in his 1542 book De historia stirpium commentarii insignes, based upon the German vernacular name Fingerhut, which translates literally as ‘finger hat’, but actually means ‘thimble’.
 It is believed that Withering first learned of the use of Digitalis in treating “dropsy” from Mother Hutton, an old woman who practiced as a folk herbalist in Shropshire, who used the plant as part of a polyherbal formulation containing over 20 different ingredients to successfully treat this condition.
 Withering however intended to objectively demonstrate its efficiency in treating dropsy, the edematous bodily swelling that typically accompanied heart failure.
 Over the course of nine years, Withering tried out different preparations of various parts of the plant and documented 156 cases where he had employed digitalis.
 He further described the best and safest ways of using it and he realized that foxglove’s action varied according to the plant’s stage of bloom.